openscriptures/morphhb/readme.md

 Project.
 The text of the WLC remains in the
 [Public Domain](http://creativecommons.org/publicdomain/mark/1.0/).
 See the [LICENSE](LICENSE.md) file for more information.

+##	Word tag attributes

+Word tags each contain three attributes:

+-	`lemma` - Eg. `c/m/6529`

+-	`morph` - Eg. `HC/R/Ncmsc`

+-	`id` - Eg. `018xz`.
+This is a unique, immutable id for every word in the Hebrew Bible.
+The first two digits represent the KJV book number, and the last three are random.
+(Likewise will be done for the BHP and UGNT versions of the Greek New Testment.)
+The purpose of this id is two-fold.
+First, it allows software to easily associate other data with particular words in the original texts.
+Second, it helps facilitate textual criticsm.
+That is, another Hebrew Bible codex could utilize the same ids wherever words align, and create new ids where new words are found.
+Then, a software program can both highlight the discrepencies and maintain data associations build for another codex where words are consistent.

 ##	Additional Resources

 -	`HomeFiles`, along with `index.html` provide a simple home page for the project,